paradigmxyz/reth/book/cli/reth/db/create-static-files.md

           [default: default]

+  -f, --from <FROM>
+          Starting block for the static file

+          [default: 0]

+  -b, --block-interval <BLOCK_INTERVAL>
+          Number of blocks in the static file

+          [default: 500000]

       --chain <CHAIN_OR_PATH>
           The chain this node is running.
           Possible values are either a built-in chain or the path to a chain specification file.